 Winners will earn scholarship money, chance to compete in national finals.

-April 23, 2023, Haley Brock of Indiana left the American Legion National Oratorical Finals in Indianapolis, IN with $25,000 in college scholarship.
-She competed along with 48 other high school students in this premier two day speech contest.
+May 19, 2024, Aubrey Moore of Washington State left the American Legion National Oratorical Finals at Hillsdale College, MI with $25,000 in college scholarship.
+She competed along with 51 other high school students in this premier two day speech contest.

 The subject in the prepared oration portion of the contest must be about some phase of the Constitution of the United States, emphasizing the duties and obligations of a citizen.
 The prepared oration must be the original effort of each contestant and must be 8-10 minutes in length.
 The speeches are done without amplification, notes or a podium.

-The student must also prepare shorter speeches to be presented in a 3-5 minute format and based on one of four Amendments selected by American Legion leadership each year.
+The student also prepares shorter speeches to be presented in a 3-5 minute format and based on one of four Amendments selected by American Legion leadership each year.

-Contests at local American Legion Posts will be held Oct.-Dec.
-(2023)
+Contests at local American Legion Posts will be held Dec.-Feb.
+(2025)

 Awards of $1500, $750, and $500 go to the first through third places in the March Department contest.

-The winner of the Vermont Department contest goes to the National Contest, Indianapolis, IN April, 2024.
-The American Legion will pay the expenses of state winners at the national contest.
+The winner of the Vermont Department contest goes to the National Contest, Hillsdale College.
+MI.
+May 17-18, 2025.
+The American Legion pays the travel and lodging expense of the state winner and chaperone to the national contest.

 Each state winner who competes in the first round of the national contest will receive a $2,000 scholarship.
 Participants in the second round who do not advance to the national final round will receive an additional $2,000 scholarship.
 The top three youth orators who have won all previous elimination rounds of the contest will vie for top honors in the national contest.

-In addition to the awards by winners of the various elimination rounds of competition, college scholarships of $25,000, $22,500, and $20,000 will be awarded to the first through third places in the national finals.
+In addition to the awards by winners of the various elimination rounds of competition, college scholarships of $25,000, $22,500, and $20,000 will be awarded to the first through third places in the final competition.

-High school students who are interested in entering the competition will find additional information at https://www.legion.org/oratorical
+High school students who are interested in entering the competition will find additional information here.

 Four Amendments of the Assigned Topics as subject matter https://www.legion.org/oratorical/topics